 Child Support Lawyer Committed to Your Financial Needs

-Helping families in and around Hackensack, Paramus and Ridgewood
+Helping families in and around Hackensack, Paramus and Ridgewood with Child Support

 Child support is not supplemental alimony or payment for visitation privileges.
 It is the right of your child to be supported by his or her parents.
 Each parent has a legal obligation to provide financial support for their children.

-At Rita T. Jerejian, LLC, we passionately fight to get you the maximum amount of child support the court allows.
+At Rita T. Jerejian, LLC, we passionately fight to get you the maximum amount of support the court allows.

 Calculating the appropriate payments for your family